shalini47ch/shalini47ch/README.md

 - 🔭 I’m currently working on Frontend Technologies mainly React JS
-- 🌱 I’m exploring more about Graph QL and API's
+- 🌱 I’m exploring more about Graph QL and API's and possesses sound knowledge of data structures and algorithms
 - 💬 Ask me about Technology and Analytics
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am also a blogger